The characters featured in the comic book series Urbanus.

-- Artistic License – Animal Care: Wieske is a pig, but she is not treated for consumption.
+- Artistic License Animal Care: Wieske is a pig, but she is not treated as a farm animal.
 She is treated as a member of Urbanus' family.

 - Messy Pig: She lives in a puddle of mud.

 - Really Gets Around: She is used a lot for breeding projects.
-Once she received 108 piglets by a breeding swine.
+Once she became pregnant with 108 piglets by a breeding boar.

 - Talking Animal: Wieske is able to talk.

-- Black Comedy: Death is always on the corner for him.
+- Black Comedy: Death is always waiting for him.

-- Dirty Old Man: He is frequently getting it on with the nurses who take care of him.
+- Dirty Old Man: He frequently gets it on with the nurses who take care of him.

-- On One Condition: In "De Zes Turven" ("The Six Doorstoppers") he grants Urbanus part of his wealth if he studies six big books and is able to answer every question on his exam.
+- On One Condition: In "De Zes Turven" ("The Six Doorstoppers") he promises Urbanus part of his wealth if he memorizes six big books and is able to answer every question on his test.

 - Opening a Can of Clones: He died in "De Buljanus-Dreiging" ("The Buljanus Threat"), but was cloned.